 - Must be healthy enough for surgery

 Otherwise, there are many conditions we have to take into account that can affect your odds of success with dental implants.
 Gum disease can put your implants at risk, just as it affects your teeth.
 We will want to treat gum disease either before or during your dental implant procedure.
-A loss of bone at the implant site may require additional procedures like bone graft, or it may put limits on what we can do with dental implants.
+A loss of bone at the implant site may require additional procedures like a bone graft, or it may put limits on what we can do with dental implants.
 Smoking and some medications increase your risk of dental implant failure.
 It’s best to quit smoking altogether before you get dental implants, but you should at least quit during recovery.

-The best way to know if you’re candidate is to talk to an implant dentist in person.
+The best way to know if you’re candidate, is to talk to an implant dentist in person.

 How Dental Implants Work